 Academic Director of the programme of course ‘Port cities Sustainability’

 +56 985 670 705

 Doctor in Political Sciences, Sciences-Po Paris; Master’s Degree in Research in Public Policies and Comparative Societies, Sciences-Po Paris; Higher Studies Diploma (DESS) in Urban planning and ordering and local development, Sciences-Po Paris.
-Since 2019, Sabah Zrari has run several further education programmes on the sustainable development of Port Cities, similar to the courses described here, in French.
+Since 2019, Sabah Zrari has run several further education programmes on the sustainable development of Port Cities.

 AIVP: Dr José M P SANCHEZ

 Director of the AIVP 2030 Agenda, projects and contents, and Member of the AIVP Board of Directors

 Dr José M P Sánchez is responsible for developing the AIVP 2030 Agenda and associated tools.
 He is also responsible for the coordination of AIVP’s content and communication, international projects, the Port Centres Network, and the Cruise Ships and Port Cities Working Group, as well as the Network of Experts.
 In 2019, he completed his doctorate at Hafencity University Hamburg, in which he studied sustainable relations between ports and cities.
 During his doctorate course he received various grants to enable him to carry out his research.
 José M P Sánchez qualified as an architect in 2011; he has worked in well-known studios and as an independent consultant, conference speaker and researcher.

 Deputy General Manager General Administration Member of the Management Committee